bonsaibauer/CSM.TmpeSync/README.md

 During configuration the script explicitly asks you to confirm these subscriptions.
 Answering **No** aborts the process so you can subscribe and retry.

-## Initial Setup
+## Initial setup

-1. Clone the repository (submodules are optional because the build pulls libraries from Steam):
+1. Clone the repository (subtrees are optional because the build pulls libraries from Steam):

    ```powershell
    git clone https://github.com/bonsaibauer/CSM.TmpeSync.git